United and United Express wheelchair equipment

 We have wheelchairs available for customers with disabilities to use at each of our airports.
-It’s best to request a wheelchair in advance before the day of travel through your travel agent or the United Accessibility Desk at 1-800-228-2744 within the U.S. or Canada.
-If you’re calling from elsewhere, please call the United Customer Contact Center and ask to be connected to the Accessibility Desk.
+It's best to request a wheelchair in advance of the day of travel through your travel agent or the United Accessibility Desk (1-800-228-2744 within the U.S. or Canada).
+If you're calling from elsewhere, please call the United Customer Contact Center and ask to be connected to the Accessibility Desk.
 Upon arrival at the airport, notify a United representative or skycap (if skycap service is available at that airport) that you need a wheelchair for transportation to your departure gate.
 The usual width of these wheelchairs is 18 inches (45.7 cm).
 For your convenience, the following airports have assistance centers in their lobbies, which are located near:

 - LAX – Terminal 7, Door L2-10